umccr/data-portal-apis/README.md

   export them in local environment.
 We can simply use the CAPITAL_LETTER_ONES (and their values) in Terraform output.

 #### Testing
-- Unit tests are available at different places (and we can do `python manage.py test {package}` to run these tests, but unit testing is not currenly integrated in (Serverless/CodeBuild) deployment process yet.
+- Integration tests are available at different places (and we can do `python manage.py test {package}` to run these tests.
+- Integration tests are integrated as part of the CodeBuild.
+(See `buildspec.yml`)
 - As AWS services are involved in the workflow of some functions, so for testing `moto` is used for mocking these services.